LukeGrahamLandry/franca/devlog.md

+## (Jun 3)

+circuit
+- trying to debug mistakes by printing out wires at random recursion levels is a bit painful. made basic gui. just showing the graph as text again. keep all the wire values so can let you click in to individual gates and see the inner wires on the previous tick.

 ## (Jun 2)

 - life: expand canvas when it gets near the border. can't do infinite because run out of precision in i32 positions but now goes longer before deleting cells.

+playing Turing Complete inspired me to do a simulator for the cpu circuit made in that game.
+- starting with i guess a shitty version of verilog for making the different gates. i could read my save files from the game but i don't care about spacial arrangement, i just want it as a graph and i'd rather it be text that i can sanely commit.
+- why bother with another parser, can just use syntax of my language and look at the ast nodes.
+- interpreter for the stateless circuits is easy. require input order use-before-def and then can just iterate.
+- the way im doing switches won't compose in nested components but its fine for now.
+- components with memory is more complicated. need to keep track of location in the traversal. also now need to allow getting output before input is ready so memory eval needs to be split into two passes i guess.

 ## (May 29,30)